 When I started blogging, I didn’t have the chance to do both, I wasn’t that active on Twitter back then and I only did guest blogging for Affilorama(and still doing it up to now).
 But the method of networking that I used before (and I would definitely choose to do again in case I start all over) is through blog comments.

 I had a list of blogs (prospects) that I followed and wanted to be on their radar.
-So I focused on interacting with them by leaving useful comments on their blog posts (to make them more interested of what I might have to offer) and enticed them to at least see a single blog post published on my blog.
+So I focused on interacting with them by leaving useful comments on their blog posts (to make them more interested in what I might have to offer) and enticed them to at least see a single blog post published on my blog.
 When some of them started sharing my content on Twitter, that’s where I think I began to be more social.

 Having solid content on your blog and great comments on other influential blogs is a powerful combination.
-I’ll definitely choose that route any time.
+I’ll definitely choose that route at any time.

 Definitely!
 When I started Xight Interactive, I picked some of my old friends (whom I think were very qualified), so it wasn’t that hard to find people who are fit for the job at first.
 But now that we’re growing faster than I expected, that’s where I realized how fortunate I am to be living here.
 It’s so easy to find talented people and I get to train them myself (or by our other resident consultants and editors).
 I’m considering that as an advantage, seeing that we’re also competing globally.

-As of now, our company’s revenue is mostly coming from our SEO, content and link building consulting services, and we are just treating our own websites (ecommerce) as investments for the company’s future, so we aren’t expecting that much from those yet.
+As of now, our company’s revenue is mostly coming from our SEO, content and link building consulting services, and we are just treating our own websites (e-commerce) as investments for the company’s future, so we aren’t expecting that much from those yet.

 Those projects (websites) are actually our team’s biggest motivation, particularly when the SEO consulting department is getting tougher challenges.
-It keeps us focused on our initial steps as a startup company, because it makes us remember how important our first steps are to be able to move on to the next step (which we all want, to have our own big money sites).
+It keeps us focused on our initial steps as a startup company because it makes us remember how important our first steps are to be able to move on to the next step (which we all want, to have our own big money sites).